South Park (franchise)

 South Park is an American multimedia franchise created by Trey Parker and Matt Stone.
 It includes the television series of the same name, developed by Brian Graden for Comedy Central, as well as video games, music videos, and short films that expand the universe.
 The South Park franchise is primarily set in the fictional titular Colorado town.

+Prior to the television series, Parker and Stone released two shorts, both known as The Spirit of Christmas, which would go on to form the basis of the series and franchise.
 Besides the namesake show, the franchise includes several video games, music videos, a compilation album, various short films and an ongoing series of TV specials and movies created for exclusive release on Paramount+.

-Prior to the television series, Trey Parker and Matt Stone released two shorts - The Spirit of Christmas - which would go on to form the basis of the series and franchise.

 Television series

 South Park is an American animated sitcom created by Trey Parker and Matt Stone, and developed by Brian Graden for the Comedy Central television network.
 The show revolves around four boys—Stan Marsh, Kyle Broflovski, Eric Cartman, and Kenny McCormick—and their bizarre adventures in and around the titular Colorado town.
 Much like The Simpsons, South Park uses a very large ensemble cast of recurring characters and became infamous for its profanity and dark, surreal humor that satirizes a wide range of topics towards a mature audience.

 The pilot episode was produced using cutout animation, leading to all subsequent episodes being produced with computer animation that emulated the cutout technique.
 Parker and Stone perform most of the voice acting for the show's male characters.
 Since 2000, each episode has typically been written and produced in the week preceding its broadcast, with Parker serving as the primary writer and director.
 There have been a total of episodes over the course of the show's seasons.